Information About Richard - Holland Park teacher - (13 reviews)

 This is how 3 referees rated Richard:

-With over fifteen years online and in-person tutoring of French GCSE, IGCSE, A-level, Pre-U, SAT and Westminster and Winchester School candidates, and using the finest of online tools available, I`m a graduate of the excellent University of Sussex languages course with a First Class Honours degree in French and Russian.
+With over fifteen years online and in-person tutoring of French GCSE, IGCSE, A-level, Pre-U, SAT and Westminster and Winchester School candidates, and using the finest of online tools available, I`m a 52-year old graduate of the excellent University of Sussex languages course with a First Class Honours degree in French and Russian.
 I lived for four years in Paris where I mastered the language and the accent!

-I have tutored students at all levels, covering most UK exam boards at GCSE KS3 and KS4, AS and A2-level, and I have also helped prepare students for their SAT in French and the DELF exam.
+I have tutored students at all levels, covering most UK exam boards at GCSE, IGCSE and A-level, and I have also helped prepare students for their SAT in French and the DELF exam.
 I've taught adults who are complete beginners, or have some vague memories of what they learned at school, as well as helping several students gain entry to Westminster School via their Challenge exam.

-Here are some comments from a couple of clients - originals available on request.
+Here are some comments from a few previous students - originals available on request.

 `Just thought I should let you know I got an A!
 Thanks for all your help` - Helena (A-level student)

 'I ended up with an "A"… thanks for all your help, both my spoken papers improved, over my previous efforts.' - Philip, mature student sitting AS and A2 French